sync-on-luma/xebplus-neutrino-loader-plugin/README.md

 1. Prepare or acquire artwork files with the same file format and naming conventions as those used by OPL.
     * Only background art (*_BG*) and disc icon (*_ICO*) files are used by this plugin.
     * Some recent versions of OPL have added support for 128x128 disc icons.
-These are not supported, and it is recommended to only use the older 64x64 icons.
+While these are technically supported, it is recommended to only use the older 64x64 icons.
 2. Copy the artwork files you wish to use to `/ART` or `/XEBPLUS/GME/ART` on your USB drive.
     * If it exists, the `ART` directory on the USB root will always take priority over `/XEBPLUS/GME/ART`.
 3. Launch XEB+ and select one of the neutrino Launcher plugins.
-If the plugin detects files in one of the artwork directories, it will automatically create an artwork cache in the `CFG/neutrinoLauncher` folder.
+    * If the plugin detects files in one of the artwork directories, it will automatically create an artwork cache in the `CFG/neutrinoLauncher` folder.
-4.  * This is necessary to maintain a usable level of performance while displaying artwork in the menu.
+    * This is necessary to maintain a usable level of performance while displaying artwork in the menu.

 The caching process can take a long time to complete the first time it runs, potentially over an hour if you have a very large game library.

-Making any changes to any of the *.list* files in the `CFG/neutrinoLauncher` folder, or modifying the cache folder, will trigger a refresh of the artwork cache the next time the plugin is launched.
+Making any changes to any of the *.list* files in the `CFG/neutrinoLauncher` folder, or modifying the cache folder will trigger a refresh of the artwork cache the next time the plugin is launched.
 A refresh can also be triggered manually from the plugin settings.
 Cache refreshes take much less time than initial creation, so long as the cache folder has not been moved or deleted.